-Bottle feeding with breastfeeding is a good idea for any new mom.
-However, before you go for bottle feeding, make sure that you have appropriately established breastfeeding with your child because there can be a situation where babies find difficulty learning to breastfeed if you introduce them with a bottle feed.
-Thus, if you want to develop the habit of bottle-feeding with breastfeeding, here are some bottle-feeding tips for moms that will guide you on how to do this.
+When mothers return to work, they often face a new reality: Learning how to bottle-feed their breastfed baby.
+Ultimately, while bottle-feeding a baby, a mother who is already breastfeeding her baby should ensure that the little one gets the nutrients he needs and that breastfeeding is fully supported.
+Actually, bottle feeding instead of breastfeeding is a great idea for any new mom.
+However, before you go for bottle feeding, make sure that you have appropriately established breastfeeding with your child because there can be a situation where babies find difficulty learning to breastfeed if you introduce them to a bottle feed.
+Wanting to develop the habit of bottle-feeding with breastfeeding?
+Good news: We have got you covered.

-- Once you have established a healthy milk volume from your breast, then you can plan for adding a bottle because by doing this, you will not find any difficulty in bottle-feeding your baby.
+- Once you have established a healthy milk volume from your breast, then you can plan to add a bottle.
+Because by doing this, you will not find any difficulty in bottle-feeding your baby.

-- The fourth bottle-feeding tips for moms is that while feeding through a bottle, you must keep your little one close because your toddler will experience the same sensations he feels when you breastfeed him.
+- The fourth bottle-feeding tip for moms is that you must keep your little one close while feeding through a bottle because your toddler will experience the same sensations he feels when you breastfeed him.
 You must hold your toddler close to your chest and utilize this time in developing bonding with your baby.
 While giving bottle feed to your baby, you must move your baby from one arm to another, similar to the way you do while breastfeeding.
-In this way, you will learn about how to bottle-feed a breastfeed baby.
+In this way, you will learn about how to bottle-feed a breastfeeding baby.

 - The best part about bottle feeding is that you do not have to do it all on your own.
 You can give the bottle feeding duty to your partner as well, and you can spend that time taking a power nap.